Mahi0412/Smart-Exam-Hall-Monitoring-and-Management-System-/README.md

 ## System Working

 #### 1. System Initialization
-After power ON, the LPC2148 initializes the required peripherals such as LCD, RTC, keypad, ADC, timer, 7-segment display, LEDs, buzzer, and external interrupts.
+After power ON, the LPC2148 ARM7 microcontroller, which acts as the main controller initializes the required peripherals such as LCD, RTC, keypad, ADC, timer, 7-segment display, LEDs, buzzer, and external interrupts.

 #### 2. Normal Monitoring
 The system continuously reads the RTC and LM35 sensor.